Connecticut Department of Consumer Protection releases guidelines for growing cannabis at home

 HARTFORD, Conn.
-(WTNH) — Starting on July 1, adults in Connecticut will be able to grow cannabis plants at home, according to officials.
+(WTNH) — Starting on July 1, adults in Connecticut will be able to grow cannabis plants at home.

 The Department of Consumer Protection said adults who choose to grow cannabis plants must follow all the laws and regulations in place in Connecticut.